If you’re looking for edible dog chews to entertain your dog with and stop them from chewing inappropriate things, you’ve come to the right place!

 They’re fully digestible and naturally rich in fiber which promotes healthy digestion.

 However, since they’re also rich in carbs and starch, they shouldn’t be offered to dogs who suffer from cancer.
 That's because cancer cells thrive and multiply on starch.

 If you have a food dehydrator, you can make your very own sweet potato dog chews.

 Limited-Ingredient Dog Chews

 These types of dog chews typically consist of 2-5 select ingredients.

 Yak Cheese Dog Chews

-These particular chews are also known as Himalayan Dog Chew because they're sourced in the Himalayas.
+These particular chews are sourced in Nepal, in the Himalayas.
 They're another favorite with our pups because they’re magical...sort of!